Kathy Hilton: Early life

-Kathy Hilton was born on March 13th, 1959 in Manhattan, New York.
+Kathy Hilton was born on March 13, 1959, in Manhattan, New York City.
 She is the daughter of Kathleen Mary (née Dugan) and Larry Avanzino.
 Her father's family comes from Italian ancestry while her mother's side comes from Ireland.
-Hilton's parents later divorced, and her mother married Kenneth E. Richards (1917–1998), who already had three grown children from a previous marriage.
-From this marriage Hilton gained two maternal half-sisters: actresses Kim and Kyle Richards.
+Hilton's parents later divorced, and her mother married Kenneth E. Richards (1917–1998), From this marriage Hilton has two maternal half-sisters: actresses Kim and Kyle Richards.
 Hilton also has five paternal half-siblings from her father's remarriage.
 She graduated from Montclair College Preparatory School in Los Angeles, where she became best friends with Michael Jackson.
 They remained close friends until his death in 2009.